 However, actually collecting your PIP benefits, and making the most of them, can be difficult.
 That's why you need the accomplished car accident attorneys at NLE Law on your side.

-Some of these coverage types are limited to a certain time period after the accident.
-The coverage for medical expenses, for instance, only applies to medical bills incurred within three years.
+PIP coverage for medical expenses applies to medical bills incurred within three years of the date of the accident.
 Coverage for lost wages and essential services only applies for one year after the accident.

 If you pay for PIP coverage, you should be able to collect your benefits.
-However, some insurance companies can make it difficult to actually receive the benefits you need after a collision.
-For instance, your insurance company may require you to meet with a doctor of their choice for an "Independent Medical Examination" (IME) prior to receiving benefits.
+However, some insurance companies can make it difficult to receive the benefits you need after a collision.
+For instance, your insurance company may require you to meet with a doctor of their choice for an “Independent Medical Examination” (IME) prior to receiving benefits.
+They may also argue that a particular service is not “reasonable or necessary,” or that a particular injury is not related to the accident.
 If your insurance company is trying to restrict or deny your coverage, contact us today.
-We'll thoroughly investigate and, if necessary, take legal action on your behalf.
+We’ll thoroughly investigate and, if necessary, take legal action on your behalf.

-Remember, insurance companies are required to offer PIP in Washington.
-If your insurer says that you don't have coverage, we can look at your insurance documents and determine whether they did in fact offer you coverage that you denied in writing.
-If they did not follow the law, we'll take action on your behalf.
+Remember, insurance companies are required to offer PIP in Washington, and if you don’t decline it in writing, they have to add it to your policy (and charge you for it).
+If your insurer says that you don’t have coverage, we can look at your insurance documents and determine whether they did in fact offer you coverage that you declined in writing.
+If they did not follow the law, we’ll take action on your behalf.

 Our law firm has extensive experience dealing with PIP claims, and our mission is to help injured people get better.
 If you've been hurt in an accident, reach out to the attorneys Seattle trusts.
 Call (206) 623-7520 to schedule your free consultation.